The flags of Cuba and Venezuela

 Fidel Castro was an educated lawyer who did not immediately declare any allegiance to socialism or communism.
 However, another member of Castro’s revolution, an Argentinian medical school graduate named Ernesto “Che” Guevara, never hid his support for a worldwide communist revolution.
 Guevara proved to be Castro’s willing executioner, supervising the killing of hundreds by firing squad at Havana’s La Cabana prison, whom Castro and Guevara perceived as traitors to the revolution, as well as ordering the torture and mock executions of many others.

 As Cuban relations with the United States deteriorated, Castro turned to the Communist Soviet Union, the other world power of the day.
 Seeking to gain a foothold in the Western Hemisphere, the Soviets were happy to establish a relationship with Castro.
-First pledging to support the Soviet Union during a speech at the United Nations in 1960 and then declaring Cuba as a socialist country on May 1, 1961, the Cuban people began life under the rule of a ruthless dictator.
+First pledging to support the Soviet Union during a speech at the United Nations in 1960 and then declaring Cuba a socialist country on May 1, 1961, the Cuban people began life under the rule of a ruthless dictator.
 Cuban socialism has functioned under the Communist Party ever since.

 Castro shut down churches and businesses and imposed ideological purity tests on average Cubans to show their allegiance to his government.
 Like most socialist governments, there were some marginal improvements at first, but these quickly gave way to the economic realities of socialism.
 Cuba became one of the poorest nations on Earth, an unfortunate reality that remains true today.